Play-Based Approaches to Teaching English Through Action Songs

 - climate change

 In this entertaining session which will include a Q&A, Charles will first demonstrate with practical examples and videos how to present a new language and vocabulary through catchy original action songs and then go on to suggest how this new fertile new resource can be recycled, exploited and integrated into your course through a series of graded word games and collective tasks.

 Not only will it be educating but entertaining.
 You will gain some quick tips on how to make English language learning simple and entertaining for your learners.
 The best part is – you will be able to easily implement those tips.

 Teaching English doesn’t have to be difficult.
-If you want to know how you can integrate play-based English teaching techniques in your sessions, click on ‘save my spot’ button to register.
-Charles will share the best practices on how to teach English through action songs.
+If you want to know how you can integrate play-based English teaching techniques in your sessions, click on ‘View Recording’ button to watch a recorded session where Charles shares best practices on how to teach English through action songs.